 How many ways;

-We are given a chessboard with squares.
-Each square contains a number.
-We start from the top-left square and want to reach the bottom-right square.
 In each move, we can only move one square up, down, left, or right and only under the condition that the square we move to has a strictly larger number than the square we are currently on.
-How many different ways can we reach from the top-left square to the bottom-right square?

 (We consider two paths to be different if the sequences of coordinates of the squares they pass through are different.)